imranh2/ansible/README.md

 * common - random prep
 * letsencrypt - Get letsencrypt ssl certs using the webroot directive
 * network - Deploy network configs for Debian and RedHat based systems: normal interfaces (static, dhcp), bridges, bonds, vlans (via the interface.vlanid syntax)
+* dns-server - Setup a master or slave DNS server for a zone